DOWNLOAD PDF HERE

 North Adams, Massachusetts

-The General Government Committee and North Adams Public Arts Commission held a joint public meeting on Monday, August 27, 2018 in the City Council Chambers at North Adams City Hall, 10 Main Street, North Adams.
+The North Adams Public Arts Commission held a public meeting on October 22, 2018 at the North Adams Public Library, 74 Church Street, North Adams.

 Julia Dixon, Chairperson

 Chairperson Dixon called the meeting to order at 5:31 p.m.